graphic

 Everybody kiss the Empress.

 There is a lot of heavy lipping going on around here, but somehow or other I got shoved out of it.
-But I must not tarry.
+But then I must not tarry.
 I must be off.
-Josephine, if I leave you here with these three snakes.
-I must be off.
+Josephine, if I leave you here with these three snakes, I must be off.

 Josephine Napoleon, when you go, all France is with you.

 Napoleon Yes, it's you I mean.
-And I should've left the "s" off "slice."
+And I could've left the "s" off "slice."

 Josephine Napoleon, fight as you never fought before.